 - Ask the doctor if a tetanus injection is needed

-For more information on preventing dog bites, please visit Dog Bite Prevention, responsible dog ownership, or review the Dog Bite Prevention Brochure.
+For more information on preventing dog bites, please visit Dog Bite Prevention and responsible dog ownership.